dvesic/python-skeleton/README.md

 git clone https://github.com/dvesic/python-skeleton
 ```

+## Environment

+This is done along with https://github.com/dvesic/perfect-python-4-windows - please review this repo for more details.

+(specifically, *bin/* files are described there)

 ## Files

 - *config.ini* - configuration file; set specific parameters in [App] section and add code to retrieve them in